 Chances are if you smell sewage gas, you will usually smell it in the basement.
 Sewage gas is heavier than atmospheric gas and it “sinks” to the lowest level in the house or in a room.
 The sewage gas smells are caused because somewhere within or outside of the house, the rotten egg smell is not being vented and so it starts to accumulate.
 The following are some of its causes.

-The first thing a plumber will look for is the easiest to fix; a worn wax ring under the toilet.
+One of the first things a plumber will look for is the easiest to fix; a worn wax ring under the toilet.
 When the seal under your toilet becomes faulty, there can be a poor fitting and leaks.
 Tell-tale warning signs include small leaks at the base of the toilet or the toilet itself “rocking.”

 Some basic things have not changed very much in the building of homes.
 When building a home, a vent pipe is put in allows the rotten egg gases to vent from the drainage system to the outside and obviously allows outside air into the system.